Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Proofs for Security Analysis Results ( )

 \begin{repcorollary}{cor:security_secagg} Let $t$ be the aggregation threshold of SecAgg.
 With \system{}'s random selection, the probability of the server being able to observe an individual update of an honest client, which indicates a failure of SecAgg, is upper bounded as

 \end{repcorollary}

-\begin{proof} In SecAgg, the secrecy of each individual update of honest clients is held only when the number of dishonest participants $x \leq 2t - s$ (see Theorem 6.5 in~\cite{bonawitz2017practical}).
-The corollary follows when we replace $\eta s$ with $2t - s$ in Theorem~\ref{thm:security_random}. \end{proof}
+\begin{proof} In SecAgg, the secrecy of an individual update is held only when the number of dishonest participants $x < 2t - s$ (see Theorem 6.5 in~\cite{bonawitz2017practical}).
+The corollary follows when we replace $l$ with $2t - s -1$ in the proof of Theorem~\ref{thm:security_random}. \end{proof}

 \begin{repcorollary}{cor:security_ddp} Let $\pi$ be the distributed DP protocol parameterized by $\sigma$ and built atop SecAgg with aggregation threshold $t$.
 Given target $\delta$, an $R$-round FL training with $\pi$ and \system{}'s random selection (\texttt{Client-Centric}) achieves $(\epsilon, \delta)$-DP, where